lammps/lammps/doc/src/fix_bd_sphere.rst

 This fix requires that atoms store torque and angular velocity (omega) as defined by the :doc:`atom_style sphere <atom_style>` command.
-They must also store a dipole moment as defined by the :doc:`atom_style dipole <atom_style>` command.
+If the *dipole* keyword is used, they must also store a dipole moment as defined by the :doc:`atom_style dipole <atom_style>` command.

 This fix is part of the USER-MISC package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

-All particles in the group must be finite-size spheres.
-They cannot be point particles.

 Related commands
 """"""""""""""""